bbsnly/chartjs-php/README.md

 ## Usage

-To use ChartJS-PHP, you need to create a new instance of the `Chart` class and set the chart type, data, and options.
-You can then render the chart to generate the HTML and JavaScript code for the chart.
+Creating charts with ChartJS-PHP is simple and intuitive.
+Start by instantiating the `Chart` class, define your data, and render your chart.
+The library handles all the complexity for you.

-In the example below we will create a simple line chart using the `Chart` class.
-We will set the chart type to `line`, add labels and data to the chart, and set the chart options.
+Choose from our specialized chart classes for even faster development: `BarChart`, `BubbleChart`, `DoughnutChart`, `LineChart`, `PieChart`, `PolarAreaChart`, `RadarChart`, and `ScatterChart`.

-It is also possible to use `BarChart`, `BubbleChart`, `DoughnutChart`, `LineChart`, `PieChart`, `PolarAreaChart`, `RadarChart`, and `ScatterChart` classes to create the respective chart types.
+Here's how to create a line chart:

 ```php
 use Bbsnly\ChartJs\Chart;